celery/billiard/Doc/library/multiprocessing.rst

 Connection objects allow the sending and receiving of picklable objects or strings.
 They can be thought of as message oriented connected sockets.

-Connection objects usually created using :func:`Pipe` -- see also :ref:`multiprocessing-listeners-clients`.
+Connection objects are usually created using :func:`Pipe` -- see also :ref:`multiprocessing-listeners-clients`.

 .. class:: Connection